 Single or Multiple Sessions?

-In most cases, a single round of BOTOX injections can effectively treat vaginismus symptoms.
-Once the vagina is progressively stretched, and the client can experience pain-free penetration, a second round of injections is rarely necessary.
+In most cases, a single treatment of BOTOX injections can effectively treat vaginismus symptoms.

 Although BOTOX is most commonly known for its ability to soften the appearance of facial lines and wrinkles, this cosmetic injectable is a proven muscle relaxant that can weaken or stop any muscle’s ability to contract, including the vaginal muscles.
 Depending on the severity of a client’s vaginismus and the number of vaginal muscles affected by the condition, BOTOX doses are administered according to the size of the target muscle, so larger muscles require larger doses.